UPPER SCHOOL CURRICULUM

 DUAL ENROLLMENT: Truett-McConnell College

 The dual enrollment program allows high school students the opportunity to participate in dual enrollment classes with Truett-McConnell College.
 This pursuit of postsecondary course work allows students to receive dual high school and college credit in the areas of College Algebra, American Literature, American Government, and English Composition.
-LCA students are able to graduate with up to thirty-six hours of college credit.
+LCA students are able to graduate with up to thirty-three hours of college credit.
 For more information, contact Rachel Ernst, US principal.

 Over the course of the past few years, the term “Common Core” has come to elicit a strong reaction from many people.
 Common Core was developed by a group of governors in an effort to provide consistent standards for schools across the nation on a grade by grade basis.
 While there may be other implications for Common Core implementation in public schools, we want to be clear about LCA’s position.